xquery/rxq/README.md

 * [EXQuery RESTXQ Draft Specification](http://exquery.github.com/exquery/exquery-restxq-specification/restxq-1.0-specification.html#method-annotation).
 * Adam Retters [RESTXQ](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf).
 * [JSR-311](http://download.oracle.com/otndocs/jcp/jaxrs-1.0-fr-eval-oth-JSpec/).

-* Lastly

-This usage of annotations turns out to be a very concise way of building up flexible RESTFul interfaces, as well as providing the basis from which to create MVC architectures for our XQuery web applications.
+The usage of RESTXQ annotations turns out to be a very concise way of building up flexible RESTFul interfaces, as well as providing the basis from which to create MVC architectures for our XQuery web applications.